The National Minimum Wage and Living Wage

-Further information on National Living and National Minimum Wage rates can be viewed at this link:
+Further information on National Living and National Minimum Wage rates can be viewed at:

 No worker can be paid less than the NMW or NLW, but some agricultural workers must be paid more than the NMW or NLW because there is a higher Agricultural Minimum Wage rate.
 The rates change in April each year.

 |Grade 2 - standard worker||£7.49|